EdgeTX/edgetx-user-manual/bw-radios/radio-settings/radio-setup.md

 * **Inactivity** - Time to trigger inactivity warning.
 * **Memory low** - Enable/disable low memory warning.
 * **Sound Off** - An "alarms disabled" visual warning is displayed when the transmitter is turned on if the sound mode is set to quiet.
 * **RSSI Shutdown** - Checks if a receiver is still connected to the radio on attempted shutdown.
-Makes an audio and visual alert if one is detected.&#x20;
+Makes an audio and visual alert if one is detected.
 * **Trainer Shutdown** - Checks if there is a trainer signal still active on attempted shutdown.
-Makes an audio and visual alert if one is detected.&#x20;
+Makes an audio and visual alert if one is detected.

 <figure><img src="../../.gitbook/assets/bw128_backlight.png" alt=""><figcaption><p>Backlight Settings</p></figcaption></figure>